libp2p/specs/pubsub/gossipsub-wip.md

 particular discovery mechanism.
 Instead, this function is assumed to be provided by the environment.
-A pubsub-enabled libp2p application must also be configured with a peer discovery mechanism, which will send ambient connection events to inform other libp2p subsytems (such as pubsub) of newly connected peers.
+A pubsub-enabled libp2p application must also be configured with a peer discovery mechanism, which will send ambient connection events to inform other libp2p subsystems (such as pubsub) of newly connected peers.

 Whenever a new peer is connected, the gossipsub implementation checks to see if the peer implements floodsub and/or gossipsub, and if so, it sends it a hello